emreberk92/SWE573---SOFTWARE-DEVELOPMENT-PRACTICE/README.md

-# SWE573---SOFTWARE-DEVELOPMENT-PRACTICE
+# SWE573 SOFTWARE DEVELOPMENT PRACTICE
-Repository to be used during the lecture "SWE Development Practice" The topic will be assigned by the instructor.
+Repository to be used during the lecture "SWE-573 Software Development Practice".
+The contect is filled up with the weekly tasks assgined by the instructor.